SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Alternative Deployment with generating templates for the Kubernetes `kubectl` tool

-This is for users not wishing to install the Helm v2 server-side Tiller on the Kubernetes cluster.
+This is for users who don't wish to install the Helm v2 server-side Tiller on the Kubernetes cluster.

 This method will first generate installable Kubernetes templates from this project's Helm charts, then the templates can be installed using the Kubectl tool.